jschalk/jaar/docs/module_blurbs.md

 - **a00_data_toolbox**: Create some standard tools files files, python dictionaries, databases, and other basic programming objects.
 - **a01_rope_logic**: Defines what a Rope is and required format for groups names and individual names.
 - **a02_finance_logic**: Defines tools for financial allotment to ledgers.
-- **a03_group_logic**: Defines a voice, and it's group memberships.
+- **a03_group_logic**: Defines a voice, and its group memberships.
 Groups will be produced from memberships.
 - **a04_reason_logic**: Describes what a reason and a fact is; if the reasons match the facts, the Reason.status = True
 - **a05_plan_logic**: Defines PlanUnits.
 Plans are complicated.
 A plan can have sub plans, define itself as a task, define Awardees, assigned Labor, required Reasons, etc.
 - **a06_belief_logic**: A belief is a beliefunit, made of accounts and plans.
 All plans are connected to the central plan, which is given all the funds in a beliefunit.